Car Roof Rack Fuel Economy Penalty Calculator

 This example also shows why speed matters.
 If the same vehicle drove much slower, the drag portion would shrink sharply and the MPG penalty would be smaller.
 That is why a roof rack can feel almost harmless around town but noticeably expensive on long freeway trips.

-The scenario table is meant for quick experimentation.
-It shows what happens at the entered added drag area, then at roughly double and triple that amount.
-This is useful because many drivers know the weight of their gear more easily than its aerodynamic effect.
-By looking at several drag levels, you can get a feel for how sensitive your vehicle is to rooftop equipment.
-If the scenario table shows a steep MPG drop, it may be worth considering alternatives such as packing gear inside the cabin, using a rear hitch carrier, or removing the rack when it is not needed.
+The scenario table is for quick what-if testing.
+It shows the entered added drag area, then roughly double and triple that amount, so you can see how sensitive the vehicle is to more exposed rooftop gear.
+If the MPG drop gets steep as CdA rises, it may be worth packing gear inside the cabin, using a rear hitch carrier, or removing the rack when it is not needed.

-As a rule of thumb, if the added weight is small but the added CdA is large, the penalty is mostly aerodynamic.
+As a rough pattern, small added weight with large added CdA points to an aerodynamic penalty.
 That is common with empty racks, fairings, bike mounts, and cargo boxes.
-If the added CdA is small but the load is heavy, the penalty comes more from rolling resistance.
-That pattern is less common on the roof, but it can happen with dense cargo carried at lower speeds.
+When added CdA is small but the load is heavy, the penalty comes more from rolling resistance.
+That is less common on the roof, but it can happen with dense cargo at lower speeds.

-If you are unsure what to enter, these rough ranges can help.
+If you are unsure what to enter, these rough ranges can help with roof rack estimates.
 Many modern sedans have a baseline drag area between 0.55 and 0.75 m².
 Crossovers and SUVs are often closer to 0.75 to 0.95 m².
 An empty aerodynamic crossbar setup may add around 0.03 m², a large rooftop cargo box may add 0.2 to 0.3 m², and upright bikes can add even more depending on their position and shape.

 Weight varies widely too.
 A bare rack may weigh only 5 to 10 kg.
 A cargo box with luggage or camping gear can easily exceed 40 to 60 kg.
 The calculator assumes a rolling resistance coefficient of 0.01, which is a reasonable middle-of-the-road value for passenger tires in normal condition.
 It also assumes standard air density of 1.225 kg/m³, which corresponds roughly to sea level at moderate temperature.

-These assumptions are practical defaults, not universal truths.
+These assumptions are practical starting points, not universal truths.
 Tire pressure, tire design, road surface, altitude, temperature, and even whether the windows are open can affect real fuel economy.
-Still, the model is useful because it captures the main physical relationship between rooftop drag and fuel use.
+Still, the model captures the main physical relationship between rooftop drag and fuel use.

 The model also assumes that fuel economy scales directly with total resisting force.
 That is a good first-order approximation, but engines and drivetrains are not perfectly linear.
 Transmission behavior, hybrid system strategy, engine load efficiency, and accessory loads such as air conditioning can all shift the real result.
 Electric vehicles are affected by the same drag principles, but their energy use and range behavior are not shown directly here because the output is in MPG and gallons.